 Now, what if you have your belongings stowed away from your house?
 Is there any liability coverage for property storage?

-Whether it be long-term or short-term, a lot of people these days choose to keep some of the things they own in storage units that are rented at reasonable prices.
+Long-term or short-term, many people these days choose to keep some of the things they own in a storage unit.
+You could rent it at reasonable prices.
 This fast-growing industry of storage facilities earns millions in keeping your property safe.
 There are so many reasons why someone would need to do this.
-Among them would be relocation, displacement due to natural disasters, death of someone in the family, storing seasonal items, going through a divorce, or just for extra storage.
-When it comes to storage units, it bears the question as to whether or not it is covered by your home insurance policy or not and of course, whether you should get yourself one.
+Among them would be relocation, displacement due to natural disasters, death of someone in the family.
+Or, even storing seasonal items, going through a divorce, or just for extra storage.
+When it comes to storage units, this is to whether your home insurance policy will cover it or not.
+And, of course, whether you should get yourself one.

-When you look at the coverage and think about personal property, the words would simply be a span of a lot of things that you own inside and outside your house.
-The very basic insurance would compensate for any expense due to damaged or stolen items to the maximum of the limit offered by your policy.
+Personal property coverage covers your own belongings inside and outside your house.
+The very basic insurance would compensate for any expense.
+This is due to damaged or stolen items to the maximum of the limit offered by your policy.
 Some policies even cover your personal belongings even when you are traveling.
-Some would include even your hotel stays and cover your belongings from unavoidable circumstances like fire damage, storm, theft, and even lightning.
+Some would include even your hotel stays.
+And, also cover your belongings from unavoidable circumstances like fire damage, storm, theft, and even lightning.

-If you look at home insurance policies, they normally cover items like your furniture, clothes, kitchen appliances such as microwave ovens, home entertainment systems such as televisions, carpets, and other similar items, bikes, gardening equipment, and for some, even your plants.
-Please note that not all policies are the same and there may be a different mix of items depending on the provider.
-Most of the time, an electrical failure that causes damage to your gadgets or computers isn’t covered by the basic insurance policy.
+If you look at home insurance policies, they normally cover items like your furniture and clothes.
+Also, kitchen appliances such as microwave ovens.
+This also includes home entertainment systems such as televisions, carpets, and other similar items, bikes, and gardening equipment.
+And for some, even your plants.
+Please note that not all policies are the same.
+And, there may be a different mix of items depending on the provider.
+Most of the time, an electrical failure that causes damage to your gadgets or computers isn’t part of the basic insurance policy.

 The Necessity of Storage Unit Insurance